Geographic Distribution and Habitat

-To embark in a favorite activity—sitting for long periods of time—Nature has given dusky langurs a hard, calloused pad on their derrieres that allows them to pursue this pastime in comfort.
+To embark on a favorite activity—sitting for long periods of time—Nature has given dusky langurs a hard, calloused pad on their derrieres that allow them to pursue this pastime in comfort.

 The species’ dietary fondness for leaves gives the dusky langur its alternate name of dusky leaf monkey.
 Considered a folivorous species; that is, an herbivore who specializes in leaf-eating (thanks to teeth adapted for this purpose), dusky langurs feed from 87 different species of trees.
 They also consume shoots, seedlings, flowers, ripe and unripe fruits (with a penchant for figs)–eating an impressive 4-1/2 pounds (2 kg) of food a day.

 Enlarged salivary glands help to break down leaf cellulose, which the bacteria in their multi-chambered stomachs help to absorb.
 These bacteria also aid digestion by neutralizing any toxicity in unripe fruit or seeds.